Nonparametric IPSS: Fast, flexible feature selection with false discovery control: IPSS details

-We provide an algorithm that implements integrated path stability selection (IPSS) for thresholding (\cref{sec:ipss_algorithm}), elaborate on the theory of IPSS and its connection to efp scores (\cref{sec:theory}), and describe and study the IPSS parameters in greater detail (\cref{sec:parameters}).
+We provide an algorithm that implements integrated path stability selection (IPSS) for feature importance scores (\cref{sup_sec:ipss_algorithm}), elaborate on the theory of IPSS and its connection to efp scores (\cref{sup_sec:theory}), and describe the IPSS parameters in greater detail (\cref{sup_sec:parameters}).